Banks now offer up to $80K in ultra-low interest green loans for solar panels & batteries! Find out more

 These are the four critical elements to analyse in your three, free solar quotes: cost, component brands, installation details, warranty information.

-- Component Brands - It’s important to note that solar panels are fairly standard these days, the differences between brands are small.
-Most use similar technologies and many brands produce their panels in the same factories.
-Independent research is always a great idea, but if in doubt My Solar Quotes has a guide for choosing the best solar panels here.
+2. Component Brands - Solar panels are fairly standard these days.
+The differences between brands are small, many use similar technology, and some are even made in the same factories.
+Independent research is always smart, but if you’re unsure, My Solar Quotes has a guide for choosing the best solar panels here.

-- Other Details To Look For - Be sure that the quote received for your installation includes all costs for all components and labour (cables, inverter, installation fees etc).
-The total cost should also include administration work.
-Including the installer’s fees helps to shape the complete price of the systems installed.
-The chosen solar installation company should be able to calculate these costs.
-Costs include the following:
+3. Other Details To Look For - Be sure that the quote received for your installation includes all costs for all components and labour (cables, inverter, installation fees etc).
+The total cost should also include administration work to get the system hooked up to the grid, or they should at least make it transparent there may be additional costs, including:

 • Lines connection fees (not all lines companies have connection fees).